-Dalat.
+Dalat Vietnam.
 What to say.
-I am unsure as to why we added Dalat to our itinerary in the first place and I can’t quite decide in retrospect if I’m glad we did or not.
+I am unsure as to why we added Dalat to our Vietnam itinerary in the first place and I can’t quite decide in retrospect if I’m glad we did or not.
 People we meet seemed to have either adored Dalat or to have been left completely indifferent.
 I leave you to guess at which end of the spectrum we stand.

 I had heard great tales of motorbiking from waterfall to waterfall and grand old landscapes, alas we do not own an international driving license (and by we, I mean Richard – I hold no driving license whatsoever) and didn’t want to risk bankruptcy should we have had the misfortune to get into an accident and have our insurance voided (please do take this seriously: we saw 3 dead bodies from guys that had crashed their motorbikes today.
 Vietnam traffic is homicidal).

-We arrived in Dalat frazzled from the open tour bus (first and last time we take those!) with no great ambition.
+We arrived in Dalat Vietnam frazzled from the open tour bus (first and last time we take those!) with no great ambition.
 We pecked around at the few tacky sights that were within walking distance from our guesthouse.
 Rode the gondola (where I had a GRAND time).
 Ate a lot of food (there are amazing vegan options in Dalat, so bonus points).
 Then we rode out of town on the night bus, feeling a little meh about the whole Dalat experience.
 I guess you can’t have you mind blown 24/7.
+If you are looking for a good experience in Vietnam, then you should visit Mui Ne and the sand dunes.